International Student Homestay Charter

 Smoking / Alcohol

-• Students are not permitted to smoke inside the house of any host family.
+• Students are not permitted to smoke inside any homestay.

 • Students under 18 years of age or those attending school/summer programmes are not allowed to consume alcohol, whether it is inside the home or outside the home and should not enter pubs.
 This is regardless of what is permitted in their own homes or home countries.
 Such use of alcohol or drugs will result in immediate expulsion from the programme.